frien-emies/chess-game-be/README.md

 To seed the database with sample game data, run python seed.py from the project root directory.

 ## Endpoints and JSON Contract
-The Chess Game Backend API has x endpoints.
+The Chess Game Backend API has the following endpoints.

 ### `Return a Games Current State by ID`
 To have a specific games state returned you must hit the following API endpoint `/api/v1/games/:game_id` where the id corresponds to a particular games id.